Free LASIK Consultation!

 There are no hidden costs.

-Once you have been pre-screened, and your doctor knows what kind of correction you will need, we will provide you with your specific costs as outlined above.
+Once you have been pre-screened, and your doctor knows what kind of correction you will need, you will be provided with your specific costs as outlined above.
 Medical conditions that must be treated before vision can be corrected safely may result in additional charges.
-These are often covered by insurance.
+These treatments prior to surgery are often covered by insurance.

-*This amount is a combination of the LaserView facility fee and the surgeon's fee.
-These are paid separately to each provider.
-Zyoptix procedures will run approximately $500 more per eye.
+*This amount is a combination of the LaserView facility fee and the surgeon fee.
+These are paid separately to each provider, and will be discussed with you at the time of your consultation with your surgeon.

 Financing Options